 You may wish to start by reviewing the iPod Troubleshooting & Repair Q&A. The iPod Troubleshooting & Repair Q&A provides answers to a variety of questions regarding troubleshooting music playback, the battery, display, hard drive, and more.

 2. Retry your iPod with a different USB or FireWire port on your computer (please note that the latest iPods can only be synced through USB).
 [Also see: Which iPods can sync and charge via USB?
 Which iPods can sync and charge via Firewire?]

 3. Restart your computer, and make sure that you have the latest software updates installed.

 4. Reinstall your iPod and iTunes software.
 You can download the latest versions of iPod Updater and iTunes from our website.

 5. Restore your iPod using the latest iPod Updater.
 Please note that restoring an iPod will erase all songs and files on your iPod and restore it back to its original settings.
 After restoring, you can transfer your music and files from your computer back to your iPod again.

-If after going through all of the above, the issue appears to be a hardware problem, site sponsor Mission Repair offers free hardware diagnosis and an affordable 24 hour repair service by mail for all iPod models.
+If after going through all of the above, the issue appears to be a hardware problem, get in touch with professional support.